-Deduct Summer Camp Expenses
+Summer Camp Expenses

-Taxes and Yard Sale Season
+Taxes and Yard Sales

-Tax-Free Summer Rental Income
+Summer Rental Income

-Do you have a summer home or vacation property (house, condominium, apartment, boat, mobile home, or similar property)?
-You can rent it out for up to 15 days a year without paying taxes on the rental income, and you can deduct the qualified expenses for the rental home on Schedule A of your tax return.
-If you paid mortgage interest on your second home, don't forget to deduct the mortgage interest.
+Do you have a summer home or vacation property, such as a house, condominium, apartment, boat, mobile home, or similar property?
+You can rent it out for up to 15 days a year without paying taxes on the rental income and you can deduct the qualified expenses for the rental home on Schedule A of your tax return.
+Consider renting your property during the summer to someone looking for a summer vacation.

 If you visit a casino during your summer vacation, you will need to report any gambling winnings on your tax return.
 You can deduct your gambling losses if you itemize deductions, but only if you have winnings that are equal to or greater than the amount of your losses.

-Keep Up Your Tax Records
+Keep Copies of Tax Records

 Now is a good time to make sure your personal tax records are up-to-date.
-Preparing and efiling your tax return on efile.com is a great way to maintain your records in digital format.
+Preparing and e-Filing your tax return on eFile.com is a great way to maintain your records in digital format.
 We also recommend that you print your tax return each year and keep a hard copy for your records.
 Have an account?
 Sign in here to print your previous tax return(s).

-Start Preparing for Next Tax Season
+Prepare for Next Tax Season